gianordoli/autocomplete_helpers/README.md

 This project is part of the [Autocomplete Archive](https://github.com/gianordoli/autocomplete_archive).

-This is the search interface for the data.
+This repo contains some helper scripts to preprocess the data.

----

-## To do